 Subsequent tests were conducted in August 2019 in Santa Barbara on the LRAUV platform as collaborative exercises to simulate rapid response to an oil spill and included a team from EPA, NOAA, USCG participating aboard the USCG buoy tender, USCGC George Cobb.
 LRAUV’s role in the collaborative exercise was to use its long-term operational capability to map the seeps area to quickly and efficiently detect areas of high and low oil concentrations using its onboard mapping software and SeaOwl sensor.
 The LRAUV platform was deployed from a pier and conducted around the clock surveys for six days operating around the clock informing the team aboard the USCGC George Cobb and shore side where to survey each day during their response exercise.

 During these tests, researchers deployed LRAUV from shore, without a vessel using a pier-side fish crane.
 Using an IPAD, researchers sent the vehicle on a preliminary search mission to map out areas known to be near source points.
 The goal was to do a broad search of the area by conducting platform yo-yo’s from 1 meter to 35 meters looking for elevated detections from the SeaOwl while creating an apriority map.
-Meanwhile, the team readied the two REMUS AUV’s and loaded out the USCG George Cobb each day for field operations.
+Meanwhile, the team readied the two REMUS AUV’s and loaded out the USCGC George Cobb each day for field operations.
 LRAUV was monitored from shore and data was passed via either a web-based portal or via cellphone.
 The team aboard the USCGC George Cobb, deployed the Arctic Gateway Buoy which was to be used as the data relay for LRAUV back to command control (shore-side).
-LRAUV was able to reliably test its systems while informing command and first responders of where oil was and was not therefore saving people, ship and vehicle time while deploying other oil spill response kit and freeing the ship up.
+LRAUV was able to reliably test its systems while informing mission planners and on-scene responders of where oil was and was not therefore saving people, ship and vehicle time while deploying other oil spill response kit and freeing the ship up.
 The researcher team has conducted a full system evaluation, inclusive of auxiliary gear and buoys, in order to review low cost manufacturing and design improvements for Build-2 and future builds.

 LRAUV System researchers have implemented PDM tools consisting of Autodesk Vault and WHOI Roundabout for tracking current and future inventory and allowing time and cost savings for Build-2 ordering and manufacturing.
 Autodesk Vault enables revision control on drawings and documentation related to the build.
 With these tools in place, WHOI researchers have all mechanical drawings as well as ordering information for the entire LRAUV platform.
 Build instructions will be created to augment what MBARI currently has available.
 The LRAUV team has conducted initial testing under ice in a fresh water lake near Northfield Maine in the winter of 2020, where the system performed in accordance with design parameters.
 However, key lessons in tactical operations where learned, such as docking and undocking to the Arctic communications buoys that are driving software modifications to the LRAUV operational controls for the platform and the under ice cable hardware of the Arctic Buoy that will be completed in subsequent research.